kjkondratuk/kinetiq/README.md

 1. Message processing will be briefly delayed during module reloading to avoid data loss
 2. Only works currently with Kafka inputs and outputs
-3. Only supports PLAINTEXT communication for Kafka at the moment
-4. Doesn't support consumer groups yet, so it processes the whole topic on start
-5. Requires web assembly modules to be loadable by [wazero](https://wazero.io/) runtime
+3. Requires web assembly modules to be loadable by [wazero](https://wazero.io/) runtime
-6. Only supports module change detection for S3 and local files currently
+4. Only supports module change detection for S3 and local files currently
-7. No deployable docker image published to Docker Hub yet
-8. Schema and compiled SDKs are not published automatically

 Please check out [issues](https://github.com/kjkondratuk/kinetiq/issues) to see what we're working on!